Commemorate a big year, a funny memory, or an inside joke with these fun ornament finds.See More

 Decorate your home for the holidays with these festive Christmas garland and swag ideas.
-We have the classic garlands for banisters, mantels, windows, and doorways, but we give you a little modern twist and add them to dining chairs and chandeliers to transform your everyday spaces into a winter wonderland.
+We have the classic garlands for banisters, mantels, windows, and doorways.
+Plus, we give you a little modern twist -- adding them to dining chairs and chandeliers to transform your everyday spaces into a winter wonderland.

 (image credit: Leah Bergman)

 These cheeky Christmas lights give the pops of color you crave without running up an electric bill.
 Get the look by screwing pilot holes in the ends of wooden lightbulbs (available at the crafts store).
 Twist in eyehooks.
 Dilute watercolor paint in a bowl and submerge the wooden bulbs halfway into the pigment.
-Let dry upside down in florist's foam.
+Stand in florists foam to dry.
 String the bulbs onto twine and wrap around your tree.

 (image credit: Stephanie Haass)